TheoSourget/DDSA_Sourget/reports/report.md

 ## Additional notes:
 * Idea for the website or another side project related: Track a research (as in the keyword section) or a paper (in citation section) and get an update every week/month of new papers in the research.

+*Idea from Juan Mateos-Garcia paper (A narrowing of AI research?): Private actors applications ?

 ---